-When $p > \log (k^2 \log (n/\delta))$, the algorithm queries $O(nk^2 \cdot \frac{\log (n/\delta)}{2^p})$ random sets $T$ formed by $2^p/k$ samples from $U$ (see lines 16-19 of \Alg{1}).
-These later iterations learn the small clusters and the analysis here uses a completely different technique making use of the connectivity threshold for random graphs.
+\emph{Learning small clusters:} When $p > \log (k^2 \log (n/\delta))$, the algorithm queries $O(nk^2 \cdot \frac{\log (n/\delta)}{2^p}) \leq O(n)$ random sets $T$ formed by $2^p/k$ samples from $U$ (see lines 16-19 of \Alg{1}).
+When all but exactly two points $x,y$ in the query $T$ belong to the already reconstructed clusters (see line 34) we deduce whether or not $x,y$ are in the same cluster (this effectively simulates a pair query on $x,y$).
+When it is deduced that $x,y$ belong to the same cluster (see line 35) we add the edge $(x,y)$ to the graph $G_p$ in line 36.
+The connected components of $G_p$ of size at least $n/2^p$ are then guaranteed (with high probability) to be exactly the remaining clusters of this size.
+The analysis crucially relies on the connectivity threshold for random graphs.
 See strategy (2) in \Cref{sec:tech-2} for a discussion on the ideas used in this case.

 \paragraph*{Analysis.} The following \Cref{lem:main-analysis-1} establishes that after the first $p$ iterations of the algorithm's query selection and reconstruction phases, all clusters of size at least $\frac{n}{2^p}$ have been learned with high probability.
 This is the main technical component of the proof.
 After stating the lemma we show it easily implies that \Alg{1} succeeds with probability at least $1-\delta$ by an appropriate union bound.